Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Experiments

 \paragraph{Used models} We use MedGemma-4B~\citep{sellergren2025medgemmatechnicalreport} as the base model for all agents, including the three region-specific agents and the global integrating agent.
 All agents are trained jointly end-to-end from the same base checkpoint, but they do not share parameters, yielding distinct parameter sets.
-MedGemma is a medical-domain adaptation of Gemma~3~\citep{gemmateam2025gemma3technicalreport}, pretrained and aligned for multimodal medical tasks such as chest X-ray interpretation.

-\paragraph{Implementation details} The reinforcement learning implementation is built on top of verl~\citep{10.1145/3689031.3696075}, using vLLM~\citep{10.1145/3600006.3613165} for rollouts and Fully Sharded Data Parallel (FSDP)~\citep{10.14778/3611540.3611569} for parameter updates.
-We set the batch size to 16, and 16 rollouts are generated for each training sample.
-All experiments are conducted on 4 $\times$ NVIDIA H100 GPUs.